-Over 500 million individuals suffer injuries annually on a global scale, with over a quarter of them experiencing orthopedic injuries.
+Over 500 million individuals suffer injuries annually on a global scale, over quarter of a them experiencing orthopedic injuries.
 A significant number of these individuals need hospitalization and surgical intervention.
 Orthopedic trauma surgery is linked to high levels of acute pain and infection rates (Edgley, et al., 2019).
 Egypt is among the nations with the highest rates of road traffic accidents worldwide (Abdelhady, et al., 2022).